 Leo's Blog: Infinite Insights

-Miscellaneous bits of wisdom about personal development, philosophy, epistemology, nonduality, life purpose, psychedelics, etc. Published randomly throughout the week.
+Miscellaneous bits of wisdom and resources on personal development, life purpose, philosophy, epistemology, nonduality, psychedelics, etc. Published randomly throughout the week.

 Insights here are meant to be quick and half-baked.
 Consider these food for thought.

 I've deliberately disabled comments to keep the blog streamlined.
 If you want to discuss any of the blog posts, you can do so here: Actualized.org Forum

 Self-deception and bias runs through every mind.
 But this does not mean all minds are equally self-deceived and biased.

 Okay, here's some heavy and advanced political philosophy for ya: